TheDawidow20094/Learning/README.md

 # Learning
 Simple or unfinished programs wrote during learning new language or technologies.
-Showing my first steps in programming
+Here you can see my first steps in programming